 Mollett is deeply intrigued by the conceit that the surface of a painting can be a shifting passage to experience a fragmented interior space collaged with varying states of consciousness from, memory, flow, rupture, and anticipation.
 Moved by painting’s ability to foster an exchange with a viewer and deconstruct their preconceptions, the artist connects us to the brilliant and spectral patterns of life we often miss in the realm of the quotidian.

 Francesca Mollett (b.
 1991, Bristol, UK) received her MA in Painting from the Royal College of Art, London (UK) in 2020, having previously studied at the Royal Drawing School and Wimbledon College of Art, London (UK).
-Recent solo exhibitions include The Moth in the Moss at Taymour Grahne Projects, London (UK), 2022, Spiral Walking at Baert Gallery, Los Angeles, CA (US), 2022 and Wild Shade at Informality Gallery, London (UK) 2021.
-She was included in the group exhibition The Kingfisher’s Wing curated by Tom Morton at GRIMM, New York, NY (US) 2022.
-Her work has also been featured in numerous group shows including Down in Albion at L.U.P.O.
-Lorenzelli Projects, Milan (IT), 2022; Le coeur encore at The approach, London (UK), 2021; Diaries of a Climate at Baert Gallery, Los Angeles, CA (US), 2021; and London Grads Now at Saatchi Gallery, London (UK), 2020.
+Recent solo exhibitions include Low Sun at Micki Meng, San Francisco, CA (US), 2023; The Moth in the Moss at Taymour Grahne Projects, London (UK), 2022; Spiral Walking at Baert Gallery, Los Angeles, CA (US), 2022 and Wild Shade at Informality Gallery, London (UK), 2021.
+She was included in the group exhibition The Kingfisher’s Wing curated by Tom Morton at GRIMM, New York, NY (US), 2022.
+Her work has also been featured in numerous group shows including Considering Female Abstractions, Green Family Art Foundation, Dallas, TX (US), 2023; Sabrina, curated by Russell Tovey, Sim Smith, London (UK); New Romantics, The Artist Room at Lee Eugean Gallery, Seoul (KR); Down in Albion at L.U.P.O.
+Lorenzelli Projects, Milan, (IT) in 2022; Le coeur encore at The approach, London (UK), 2021; Diaries of a Climate at Baert Gallery, Los Angeles, CA (US), 2021; and London Grads Now at Saatchi Gallery, London (UK), 2020.
+Mollett’s work can be found in the Kunstmuseum, The Hague (NL), the Rachofsky Collection, Dallas, TX (US) and the He Art